OneManStudioDotSe/OneManStudioDotSe/README.md

 ### ✨ Hello there! ✨

-- 🔭 &nbsp; My name is Sotiris Falieris and I make stuff with code.
+My name is Sotiris Falieris and I make stuff with code.